msu-language-acquisition-lab/online-documentation/docs/experiments/online-experiment-code.md

   var timeline = [];
 ```

-Here we supply two parameters to the initializtion routine: we set a default inter-trial interval `default_iti` to 250 milliseconds, and specify what to do at the end of the experiment.
+Here we supply two parameters to the initialization routine: we set a default inter-trial interval `default_iti` to 250 milliseconds, and specify what to do at the end of the experiment.
 The function `jsPsych.data.displayData()` displays the data collected in `json` format.
 This would not be used for an actual experiment, but is useful as a debugging device when developing an experiment, so we include it here.

 The `timeline` variable is defined as an array `[]`.